-The Easter holidays are popular in the Czech Republic.
-There’s nothing boring about Easter in Prague—it is full of fascinating traditions you can observe firsthand as you enjoy the beautiful springtime weather.
-In this article, I’ll guide you through spending Easter in Prague so you don’t miss any important experiences.
-Following are the top foods, markets, and events you’re sure to encounter in Prague.
+There’s nothing boring about Easter in Prague—it’s full of fascinating traditions and beautiful springtime weather.
+But if you’re not sure how best to experience the Holy Week in the Czech capital, don’t worry.
+In this article, I’ll guide you through spending Easter in Prague so you don’t miss anything.
+Here are the top Easter foods, markets, and events to enjoy in Prague.

 How To Spend Easter in Prague: Things To See and Do

-If you will be in Prague during Easter, you will enjoy the happy atmosphere here.
-Easter in Prague is charming and filled with colour, fine weather, and painted eggs.
+Easter in Prague is joyful and filled with color, fine weather, and painted eggs.
 The entire week leading up to Easter features cheerful Easter markets and cultural events in the main squares of Prague.
-It is also a very important time for the faithful of the church.
-In other words, Easter in Prague is very symbolic for Czechs.
+It’s also a very important time for the faithful of the church and very symbolic for Czechs.

 The holiday has become a bit more social and commercial nowadays, but Czechs continue to uphold their special traditions on Easter day.
-It’s a time for family celebrations, observing superstitions, fresh spring weather, and good food.
+It’s a time for family celebrations, observing superstitions, enjoying the spring weather, and eating good food.
+Here’s what you need to know to enjoy Easter in Prague the Czech way!

-So don’t be alarmed if you are in Prague and see men or boys singing, reciting rhymes or poems, and running after women to spank them with the willow whip.
+So, don’t be alarmed if you’re in Prague and see men or boys singing, reciting rhymes or poems, and running after women to spank them with the willow whip.
 It’s allowed on Easter Monday only!

 Eat Lamb and Rabbit Cakes, Judas Bread, and Mazanec

-What we always have on our table during Easter in Prague are delicious lamb-shaped cakes.
+Easter in Prague is filled with delicious baked goods full of symbolism.
+We always have lamb-shaped cakes on our table during Easter in Prague.
 The lamb is a very significant animal for both Christians and Jews; it symbolizes Jesus Christ, purity, and the flock of God.

 Coming to Prague for Easter?
 Don’t miss where to stay around Prague and our list of the top things you must do here and cool day trips to take!